-Products commonly sold in skin packaging include fishing supplies, tools, pork, chicken, beef, fish, pills, hardware and etc. Virtually any object considered a small consumer product can be packaged in these dynamic packaging supplies.
+Products commonly sold in skin packaging include fish, pork, chicken, beef, tools, hardware and etc. Virtually any object considered a small consumer product can be packaged in these dynamic packaging supplies.

 One of the major drawbacks to skin packaging is an experience known as "wrap rage" which is a feeling of extreme annoyance and/or stress from not being able to easily open a product’s packaging and having to utilize scissors or another tool just to remove the packaging from the product.